ForgeEssentials/ForgeEssentials/CONTRIBUTING.md

  - Check `Enable annotation processing`
  - Under `Annotation Processors`, add this fully qualified name: `org.hibernate.jpamodelgen.JPAMetaModelEntityProcessor`

+ ### If all else fails
+ - Manually add the "PL Generated Files.jar" library in the 'lib' folder to your workspace.

 # Notes
 1. Please consider squashing all commits before initially submitting pull requests
 2. For a local `.gitignore` use `.git/info/exclude`